IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Need to be stored in range of Owl's control - in a nook at the back of Eledeia's cove
 	- Reduced to their skulls, submerged in water
-	- Also need to be replenished relatively often bc they don't keep Controlling Automata
+	- Also need to be replenished relatively often bc they don't keep
+- experiment on this several years ago killed Vapor in a freak fray attack Controlling Automata
 - New feature on latest models allows remote control thru a device
 	- increased height improves range on the remote signal